SecAlgo/libraries/README.md

 #### PyCrypto
-C implementations of cryptographic algorithms wrapped in a Python interface.
-Includes implementations of cryptographic algorithms for shared key and public key encryption and authentication, cryptographic hashes, and key derivation.
+Python library of cryptographic algorithms implemented in C.
+Includes cryptographic algorithms for shared key and public key encryption and authentication, cryptographic hashes, and key derivation.
 Also provides a secure PRNG, a strong version of Python's random module, and a small set of useful mathematical operations.